jdelic/saltshaker/APPS.md

 Why not make this a tidy tree and put a organization root CA at the top?
 ------------------------------------------------------------------------
-Because OpenSSL and by extension most software using it, will follow the trust path of a SSL client certificate to the "logical end of the trust chain", *a self-signed CA*.
+Because OpenSSL and by extension most software using `libssl`, will follow the trust path of a SSL client certificate to the "logical end of the trust chain", *a self-signed CA*.
 This means that you usually **can't terminate a trust chain at an intermediary CA**.
 In other words: Your services would trust every certificate signed by **any intermediary** under your root CA, not just the PKI